firasgany/inet/showcases/visualizer/spectrum/doc/index.rst

 the transmission medium at its position.
 The probe is technically a network node that contains only an antenna submodule (for directional selectivity), and a mobility submodule (for moving on its own).
-A probe with :ned:`StationaryMobility` can also be dragged with `shift + left mouse click` (even while the simulation is running) to examine the total power density of the transmission medium at any point in the network.
+A probe with :ned:`StationaryMobility` can also be dragged with `shift + left mouse click` (while the simulation is stopped or running) to examine the total power density of the transmission medium at any point in the network.
 This can be very useful for understanding what's going on in the transmission medium and troubleshooting signal reception.